keithsavoie/root-style/README.md

 Instead I either use a URL reference that is version specific(if available) or download and serve my own copy.
 My goal is to establish a fixed 'known' version of a library and only update on my watch.

 # Into the future:
-Eventually I would like create files that include HTML configuration (AND classes) specific to a framework. (e.g. bootstrap's panels, modals, etc.) e.g. index.html bootstrap_4.1.html
+Eventually I would like to create files that include HTML configuration (AND classes) specific to a framework. (e.g. bootstrap's panels, modals, etc.) e.g. index.html bootstrap_4.1.html